MachineLemonade/docs/v0.8/getting-started.md

 ## Start a Trial with Astronomer

-To sign up for a free trial on Astronomer Cloud, fill out [this form](https://trial.astronomer.io).
-If you have an issue providing credit card information right off the bat or are interested in exploring Astronomer Enterprise, [contact us](https://www.astronomer.io/contact/?from=/).
+Once you're ready, [sign up for a free 14-Day Trial](https://www.astronomer.io/trial/) on Astronomer Cloud - no credit card required.

 ### Create a Workspace